Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 Since the coffee grounds are a good nitrogen source, adding them to the compost is an excellent way of using them.

-Since coffee grounds mostly have a lot of nitrogen and don’t contain the other required minerals such as potassium or phosphorus, you need to mix different materials in the compost to ensure that it is ideal for the money tree.
+Since coffee grounds mostly have a lot of nitrogen and don’t contain the other required minerals such as potassium or phosphorus, you must mix different materials in the compost to ensure it is ideal for the money tree.

-You can make organic compost rich in all the nutrients required by the plant by adding 15 to 20% coffee grounds to your kitchen waste.
+You can make organic compost rich in all the nutrients the plant requires by adding 15 to 20% coffee grounds to your kitchen waste.

 However, adding too many coffee grounds to the compost will create an imbalance that can increase the soil’s acidity.